2017 FIAT 500e Review

 Edmunds' Expert Review

 Mike Schmidt has worked in the automotive industry since 2003.
 He has written nearly a thousand car-related articles and has been responsible for the upkeep of countless test fleet vehicles over the course of his career.
-Mike is a senior manager of vehicle testing operations at Edmunds and got his start working behind the scenes on the car manufacturer side of the business.
+Mike is associate director, vehicle operations at Edmunds and got his start working behind the scenes on the car manufacturer side of the business.
 Mike spent many a weekend working on the family car with his dad and was promoted from flashlight holder to tool gopher at a young age.
 He's had an appreciation of cars ever since.

 Pros